varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 Since I'm an active Hackintosh user on this machine, I will update the EFI periodically here as anything new is available.

-Currently, this EFI is based on OpenCore 0.6.2, and includes the latest kexts as of 2020.10.29.
+Currently, this EFI is based on OpenCore 0.6.3, and includes the latest kexts as of 2020.11.03.

 ## About Big Sur

 With this EFI, **DO NOT TRY TO INSTALL BIG SUR** at the moment.
-With the latest beta, (11 beta 10) the minimimum required OpenCore version is 0.6.3, which is not released at the moment.
-I don't want to include debug versions of OC in this repo.
-With OpenCore 0.6.2, Big Sur will cause the machine to bootloop.
-It may work with older betas, but I hadn't tested it.
+Theoretically, it should work, but it is untested by me at the moment.

 ## Before you start